jakemcc/jakemccrary.com/source/_posts/2019-02-10-testing-asynchronous-javascript-with-jasmine.markdown

 - testing
 ---

 I was recently adding a feature to an internal web UI that caught all unhandled JavaScript errors and reported them to the backend service.
-The implementation went smoothly with the most effort spent figuring out how to test the code that was reporting the errors.
+The implementation went smoothly with most of the effort spent figuring out how to test the code that was reporting the errors.

 If the error reporting failed, I didn't want to trigger reporting another error or completely lose that error.
 I decided to log a reporting error to the console.
 I wanted to write a test showing that errors reporting errors were handled so that a future me, or another developer, didn't accidentally remove this special error handling and enable a never ending cycle of of reporting failed reporting attempts.